 Let’s run through the list of the top reasons why you’re killing your indoor plants and what you can do about it.
-The good news is, many come from a good place of too much love!
+The good news is, many come from a place of too much love!

 1. Overwatering your plants

 By far, the biggest culprit is giving your plants too much water.

-Many indoor plants only need to be watered once every week or two — and in winter even less frequently — but because we’re trying too hard to keep our plants alive, we can often drown them.
+Many indoor plants only need to be watered once every week or two — and in winter even less frequently — but because we’re trying so hard to keep our plants alive, we can often drown them.

 Also, it’s better to water in the morning than at night.